 Before becoming a wedding photographer, I gained years of valuable experience as a photojournalist with The Times newspaper in London where I photographed a full range of subjects – from royalty, celebrities and world leaders to war zones and natural disasters worldwide.

-What I will do is find beautiful and natural moments like all the ones you can see in the slideshow above.
-Practically none of those moments are staged or posed, and they happen at every single wedding.
-You just need a photographer who notices them and can capture them for you for ever.
+As a result, I bring a unique approach and style to documentary wedding photography.
+I'm able to find beautiful and natural moments like all the ones you can see in the slideshow above.
+None of those moments are staged or posed, and they happen at every single wedding.
+You just need a wedding photographer who is alert to them and can discreetly capture them for you forever.

 "Paul was fantastic from the moment we first made contact with him to the day the prints came through the door.
 He caught every moment of our wedding, many of which we hadn't even seen when the day was unfolding.
 His photographs brought it all back to life, and they will continue to do so each time we look at them.
 We couldn't be happier.
 Thanks again!"

 You never get a second chance with wedding photos.
 You need to have total trust that your wedding photographer is going be able to tell the story of your day in the best way possible.
 Be certain you made the right decision for your wedding, as well as the right decision for the coming years, as you and your family continue to enjoy reliving all the laughter, nerves and joy of the day you got married.